Sv-Biophys/protein_structure_analysis/README.md

 - **`src/analysis/residue_analysis.py`** — extracts standard amino-acid residues and residue numbers.
 - **`src/analysis/motif_search.py`** — searches the extracted protein sequence for a user-defined motif.
-- **`src/analysis/secondary_structure.py`** — defines the experimental α-helical reference regions used for validation.
+- **`src/analysis/secondary_structure.py`** — defines the experimental α-helical reference regions.
 - **`src/analysis/hydrophobicity.py`** — calculates the Kyte–Doolittle hydrophobicity profile.
 - **`src/analysis/tm_analysis.py`** — identifies hydrophobic regions and local hydrophobicity peaks.
 - **`src/analysis/validation.py`** — compares hydrophobic peaks with experimental α-helices.
-- **`src/analysis/plot_validation.py`** — visualizes the validation results.
+- **`src/analysis/plot_validation.py`** — visualizes the hydrophobicity and comparison results.
 - **`src/utils/download_pdb.py`** — downloads PDB structures from the RCSB Protein Data Bank.

 ---

 ## Main findings

-For the analyzed bacteriorhodopsin structure 1C3W, the hydrophobicity-based workflow identified seven representative hydrophobic peaks corresponding to the seven experimentally defined α-helical regions.
+For bacteriorhodopsin structure 1C3W, the hydrophobicity-based workflow identified seven representative hydrophobic peaks corresponding to the seven experimentally defined α-helical regions.

-All seven detected peaks were matched to experimental helices, with a mean distance of **3.5 residues** between predicted peak positions and experimental helix centers.
+All seven detected peaks were matched to experimental helices, with a mean distance of **3.5 residues** between hydrophobic peak positions and experimental helix centers.

-The result demonstrates how a sequence-derived hydrophobicity signal can be connected to experimentally determined three-dimensional structure.
+This provides a simple example of connecting a sequence-derived hydrophobicity signal with experimentally determined three-dimensional structure.

-However, because the validation uses a single well-characterized protein, the result demonstrates the **analysis workflow** rather than providing a general estimate of prediction performance.
+Because the comparison is based on a single well-characterized protein, the result describes this particular analysis rather than the general performance of the method.

 ---